jmholzer/probabilistic/README.md

 If we think about the asset's price at some date in the future as a random variable (RV), this RV will have a true pdf.
 This true pdf can never be observed, but there's certain methods we can use to make our best guess of it.
 1. assume the best guess for the RV's true pdf is its pdf based on historical data
-2. assume the best guess for the RV's true pdf is its options-implied pdf (which is what this package finds)
+2. assume the best guess for the RV's true pdf is the market's consensus of its future pdf (which is what this package finds)
 3. use private information to form an expectation about the RV's true pdf

 Method 1 is flawed as an asset's historical price distribution is not necessarily indicative of its future distribution.
 This can be easily seen from looking at S&P's 1 month forward-looking distribution at Oct 1 2022, when the risk of nuclear war was higher than ever before.
 Compared to historical price distribution, the 1-month forward-looking pdf in Oct had a higher left tail (the market had priced in a ~0.5% chance that the S&P dips 50% by end of month).
 If you used the historical distribution, left-tail risk would have been underestimated.